Need Help?

 Milk allergy is different to lactose intolerance

-People with milk allergy cannot eat dairy products that are lactose free.
-Lactose free products still contain cow’s milk protein.
+People with milk allergy CANNOT eat dairy products that are lactose free.
+Lactose free products do not contain lactose (a type of sugar) but still contain cow’s milk protein.

 Downloads